openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - uDMA subsystem
       - eFPGA subsystem
   - The SoC Controller itself is only partially reset, retaining WDT and Boot Control configurations.
-  - The following CSRs in SoC Controller are reset to their default values:
+  - The following CSRs in the SoC Controller are reset to their default values:
       - WCFGFUN
       - RCFGFUN
       - IO_CTRL (0x400-0x4C0)
       - RESET_TYPE1_EFPGA
       - ENABLE_IN_OUT_EFPGA
       - EFPGA_CONTROL_IN
-      - RTO_PERIPHERAL_ERROR
+      - RTO_PERIPHERAL
       - READY_TIMEOUT_COUNT
+  - The following output pins, which are controlled through the CSRs, are reset to reflect their default values:
+      - pad_mux_o
+      - pad_cfg_o
+      - reset_type1_efpga_o
+      - clk_gating_dc_fifo_o
+      - enable_udma_efpga_o
+      - enable_events_efpga_o
+      - enable_apb_efpga_o
+      - enable_tcdm3_efpga_o
+      - enable_tcdm2_efpga_o
+      - enable_tcdm1_efpga_o
+      - enable_tcdm0_efpga_o
+      - control_in
-  - The reset signal(soft_reset_o) is deasserted once the reset sequence is complete.
+  - The reset signal(soft_reset_o) is deasserted when:
+      - The system reset is issued due to the HRESETn signal being deasserted.
+      - The pos-edge of the HCLK signal is encountered.

 System Architecture
 -------------------

-The figure below depicts the connections between the SoC Controller and rest of the modules in CORE-V-MCU:-
+The figure below depicts the connections between the SoC Controller and the rest of the modules in CORE-V-MCU:-

 .. figure:: apb_soc_controller_soc_connections.png
    :name: APB_SOC_Controller_SoC_Connections